cnunciato/nunciato.org/apps/chris/src/content/words/migrating-from-lightroom-classic-to-cc.md

 There's an [amazing little command-line app](https://sno.phy.queensu.ca/~phil/exiftool/) called `exiftool` that'll both tell you which files are lacking certain EXIF fields (e.g., dates) and also let you set their values, either "in place" (meaning on the source file itself) or, if you're a little paranoid like me, on a copy of the file, preserving your original.

 So I did this in two steps: first, I ran `exiftool` to find out how many dateless photos I had, and then I ran it for real to copy each file and burn a capture date into it.
-(I shoot a lot of video, too, and `exiftool` handles video formats, alsoeven the obscure ones from the early 2000s!
+(I shoot a lot of video, too, and `exiftool` handles video formats, also -- even the obscure ones from the early 2000s!
 It's really great stuff.)

 So assuming you've still got that same Terminal open on your desktop, run `exiftool` on your `Originals` folder to get a count of how many dateless images you're dealing with: